 - Mocha Host

 - 1and1 Hosting

-Atspace has clearly improved from what it used to be when we started out with them.
+Atspace had clearly improved from what it used to be when we started out with them.
 Almost every young freelancer started out with a free host when trying to develop and/or improve their programming skill.

-This host is useless for anything business except for learning and hosting low traffic static xhtml websites.
+This host is useless for anything business except for learning and hosting low traffic static XHTML websites.

 In my humble opinion, I think they are better of selling domain names and should have absolutely no business with hosting.

-I have tried out their normal hosting services without a good story, got hoodwinked into their managed WordPress hosting with another bad story and now trying them out again on a low traffic website to see if the reply sent in by a user turns out to be true about my bad experience with their managed wp hosting.
+I have tried out their normal hosting services without a good story, got hoodwinked into their managed WordPress hosting with another bad story, and now trying them out again on a low traffic website to see if the reply sent in by a user turns out to be true about my bad experience with their managed wp hosting.

-Mocha host didn’t really give us the chance to explore their services, although I am confident it won’t be any better than the epileptic support their sales-team rendered to us.
+Mocha host didn’t really give us the chance to explore their services, although I am confident it won’t be any better than the epileptic support their sales team rendered to us.

 We shared a limited version of the story here and can’t recommend such incompetence not even for a free host.